 Winners from each category will receive a $5,000 grant.

 Who can enter:

 Students can enter as an individual, or in teams.
 There is no limit on the number of team members.
 The competition is open to all disciplines from undergraduate and graduate programs.
-The final 5 applicants from each category (domestic and international) will be invited to compete in front of a panel of judges on April 27th 2013.
+The final 5 applicants from each category (domestic and international) will be invited to compete in front of a panel of judges.